agraef/midizap/README.md

 Note the `-10` suffix on the output messages in the above example, which indicates that output goes to MIDI channel 10.
 In midizaprc syntax, MIDI channels are 1-based, so they are numbered 1..16, and 10 denotes the GM (General MIDI) drum channel.
 E.g., the input note `C4` is mapped to `C3-10`, the note C in the third MIDI octave, which on channel 10 will produce the sound of a bass drum, at least on GM compatible synthesizers like Fluidsynth.
 The binding for the volume controller (`CC7`) at the end of the entry sends volume changes to the same drum channel (`CC7-10`), so that you can use the volume control on your keyboard to change the volume on the drum channel.

 Besides MIDI notes and control change (`CC`) messages, the midizap program also recognizes key and channel pressure (`KP`, `CP`), program change (`PC`), and pitch bend (`PB`) messages, which should cover most common use cases.
 These are discussed in more detail in the *Translation Syntax* section below.
-In addition, while midizap cannot translate system messages such as system exclusive, it can pass them through if you specify the `-s` option on the command line, or the special `SYSTEM_PASSTHROUGH` directive in the configuration file.
+In addition, while midizap cannot translate system messages such as system exclusive, it can pass them through if you specify the `-s` option on the command line, see the following section for details.

 # Jack-Related Options